skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 #### Ambiguity 2: COMM
-As individuals with distinct PRIs, there may be distinct, potentially conflicting, motives.
+As individuals with distinct PRIs, there may be distinct, potentially conflicting motives.
 READER and WRITER
 will vary in how much they
 TRUST COMM.

 #### Ambiguity 3: WORDS
-WORD definitions
-tend to be categorical.
 The real world is
 particular;
-any experience is an EXAMPLEs.
+each experience is an EXAMPLE.
+A WORD describes groups of experiences in common, whether an IDEA or LINK.
 As such,
-the categories from WORDS is always underspecified for the particulars.
+WORDS are always
-In other WORDS,
-GAVAGAI;
+less precise than reality.

-words are never definite and certain in what they describe
---of the real world.
+WORDs are never definite and certain in what they describe of the real world.

-On the other hand,
-WORD definitions can match perfectly with generalizations.
+("Gavagai" is an anecdote popular in linguistics)

+A word's definition is a generalization.
-Thus, WORDS are more precise
+Thus, WORDS are better designed to hypothesize and predict.
-when hypothesizing (categories).

 `x-PRI`
 Two people with identical PRIs see the world identically.